kristi11/ww-filament/README.md

 >
 > #####  Switch the `canEdit()` function in `CRUDSettingsResource.php` to `true` ose `false` to enable or disable choosing whether the admin should be able to edit content or not.

-> [!IMPORTANT]
->
-> #####  The only disabled feature in the demonstration app is being able to edit the super-admin profile like email and password.
-That can easily be enabled following the below steps.

 ### **Side note:**

 #### If the `canCreate()`, `canEdit()` or `canDelete()` functions return anything other than a `true` or `false` value is best not to mess with that value because that value is supposed to be that way.